jackaudio/jack2/Readme_NetJack2.txt

 Netjackmp is very simple to use.
 On the master's side, an internal client deals with the slaves, and the slaves themselves are classical jack servers running under a 'network audio driver'.
 The difference between the two versions is that the master now has a manager, which takes care of the slaves, while listening on the multicast address and create a new master as soon as a slave is available.
 But everything is transparent to the user, that's why it uses multicast (someone says "hello", and anyone who wants to hear it just has to listen).

-So, just compile and install jackmp as you are used to, on linux, using 'scons' then 'scons install', on macosx, you can use the xcode project.
+So, just compile and install jackmp as you are used to, on linux, using './waf configure', './waf' and './waf install' as root.
+On macosx, you can use the xcode project.
+On Windows, you can use the Code::Blocks workspace (you also have a small script to make an all in one installer).

 On the master, just launch a classical jack server, the period size doesn't matter.
 Then, load the network manager using jack_load :